COMMON TYPES OF NEURO DISEASES - PART 1 - DEMENTIA DISEASES

 - Restless limb movements during sleep

-Even though cognition and movement are heavily affected in most with parkinson’s disease, the patient may not be aware of their symptoms and thus may not be able to agree with or accept the diagnosis.
+Even though cognition and movement are heavily affected in most people with Parkinson's disease, the patient may not be aware of their symptoms and thus may not be able to agree with or accept the diagnosis.

 Those that do not present with dementia tend to still present with amnesia or forgetfulness.

 Late stage Parkinson's disease can cause posture to become unstable, making ordinary tasks a lot more challenging.

 PD risk factors include:

 - Chemical agents such as pesticides, herbicides and industrial pollution